SyDr/Era-II-Mod-Manager/doc/mod.md

       "ru_RU" : "Russian variant",
       "<LngCode>" : "Other lng variant"
     }
-They will be referred as `"<Section Name>" : lng`.
+These sections will be referred as `"<Section Name>" : lng`.
-In any case, if current language value is empty, then English variant will be used instead.
+In any case, if current language value is empty, invalid or not defined, then English variant will be used instead.

-Everything related to files uses mod directory as base.
+Everything related to file path uses mod directory as base.

 ###Basic mod info
     "caption": lng,